mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Appears that sometimes the player can't double-jump, but other times, the player can jump more than twice.
       * Implemented old jump functionality which seems to be working better, but can still slow down at highest framerates.
       * Wondering if perhaps the delay using the timeout needs to happen not at the assignment of the ability, but on the check to see if the key was pressed again.
+      * Jump still not working with new technique.
+Will work on this more later.

 * 2024-04-26 - 3.8 hours total
   * 11:15am PST - 3:03pm PST